MaxineBean/XPTools/README.txt

 How I breakdown Version numbers: Example V.9.5.7

 What this means is, Full Release 9, Beta Release 5, Alpha Release 7.
-Full Release: Should not break your game
+Full Release: Should not break your game, the full release is always the version on Steam.
+Beta Release: May break your game, so make backups.
+Alpha Release: This is almost gaurenteed to break at some point or another, make regular backups if running this version.

 Features: